yoogottamk/yoogottamk.github.io/_posts/2020-05-22-vim-anywhere.md

 {% include post-heading.html header="How" %}

-What would you do if you wanted to edit something you are typing in vim?
+What would you do if you wanted shift what you were typing to vim?

 This is what comes to mind:
 1. Copy the text